huggingface/blog/audio-datasets.md

            'sampling_rate': 16000}}
 ```

 Great!
 We can see that we've only got the two required columns `text` and `audio`.
-We can also see that the audio is
+The `text` is a string with the sample
-stored as 1-dimensional of amplitude values sampled at a sampling rate of 16kHz.
-That's our dataset loaded!
+transcription and the `audio` a 1-dimensional array of amplitude values at a sampling rate of 16KHz.
+That's our
+dataset loaded!

 ## Easy to Load, Easy to Process